nickcernis/neovim-config/README.md

 ### Additional leader key bindings

 - `<space> t t` to spawn a new Kitty tab using Neovim's current working directory.
+- `<space> t r` to repeat the last ran command in the spawned shell window (great for repeated compilation/runs).
+- `<space> t g` to spawn a new Kitty tab running lazygit, or to switch to it.
 - `<space> g h` to display a GitHub CLI UI.
 - `<space> h p` to preview a git hunk.
 - `<space> h r` to reset a git hunk.